highflyer910/COVID-19-tracker/README.md

-# COVID-19 tracker tracks the covid-19 cases around the world
+## COVID-19 tracker provides the number of confirmed the covid-19 cases around the world

 Built with Tkinter and Covid libraries